abdull6771/Langgraph-Resercher-Agent/README.md

 python app.py
 ```

 After running the script, a local URL (or public shareable link if using Google Colab) will be generated.
-Open the link in your browser to use the AI-powered code review agent.
+Open the link in your browser to use the AI-Powered Research Assistant.

 ## Contributing